Interlibrary Loan (ILL) Service

 To request a book on interlibrary loan, you must be a registered Tompkins County Public Library cardholder with no more than $5.00 in fines on your account.
 Lending libraries may charge a fee for items you request.

 Renewals may be requested, but are not guaranteed.
-If you would like to ask for a renewal, you must contact the Library's Adult Reference desk in person or by calling 607-272-4556 at least 3 business days before the due date.
+If you would like to ask for a renewal, you must contact the Library's Reference Desk in person or by phone at 607-272-4556 at least 3 business days before the due date.
 Renewals are not allowed for overdue items.
 Only one renewal per item.

 ILL - OUT-OF-SYSTEM